Wednesday, 27 May 2026

 Fifty rubai'yat (poems of Rumi cycle)

-I never tried to publish the English versions of the rubaiyat, they were a kind if by-product of my work on a Polish translation.
+I never tried to publish the English versions of the rubaiyat, they were a kind of by-product of my work on a Polish translation.
 However, I sometimes read them at poetry meetings, for example at London's Poetry Café.
 As it happened, at one of those meetings a publisher was present, Isabel del Rio, owner of "Friends of Alice" publishing house.
 She liked them enough to suggest that they may be published in a book.
 Which happened and the book can now be purchased at Amazon.

 At one point, long before the book was published, my Persian friend Ziba introduced me to a calligrapher named Morteza.
 He himself was a dervish, although not of the same order as Maulana Rumi.
 When I had a proposition to publish my collection of translations, I asked Morteza to illustrate it with his calligraphy.
 So here it is, the calligraphy in the style called nastaliq, although Morteza sometimes makes modern impression of that.